 The Statement of Financial Position comprises principal assets and liabilities.
 The major variations compared to the budget were:

-- Cash of \$88k was lower than the budget of \$104k mainly due to higher than budget expenditure. - Property, plant and equipment was \$33k higher than the budget mainly due to an increase in leasehold improvements - Provisions were \$123k higher than budget mainly due to an increase in the provisions for employee entitlements and the make good provision.
+- Actual cash of \$31k was \$28k lower than the budget of \$59k.
+This was mainly due to an increase in receivables as compared to the Budget. - Property, plant and equipment was \$13k higher than the budget mainly due to a revaluation of the Leasehold Improvement as at 30 June 2013, after the 2013-14 Budget was prepared. - Provisions were \$117k higher than budget mainly due to an increase in the provisions for employee entitlements, mainly resulting from applying the changes in AASB 119, and an increase in the 'make good' provision after the 2013-14 Budget was prepared.

-14. Reconciliation of Cash Flows from Operating Activities to Net Result as reported in the Statement of Comprehensive Income
+13. Reconciliation of Cash Flows from Operating Activities to Net Result